Assisted Living

 Key Takeaways

-1. The median cost for in-home dementia care is $30 an hour but location, care needs, and a caregiver's training can affect the price.
+1. The national median cost for in-home dementia care is $33 per hour, but location, care needs, and the caregiver’s training can affect the price.

-3. Memory care is an alternative to in-home dementia care for seniors who require a high level of supervision.
+3. Residential memory care is an alternative to in-home dementia care for seniors who require a high level of supervision.

-Factors that impact the costs of dementia care
+Factors that affect the costs of dementia care

-The cost of in-home dementia care will ultimately depend on where a senior lives, how much care they require, and the caregiver’s level of experience and training.
+The cost of in-home dementia care depends on how much care they need, the caregiver’s level of experience and training, and where a senior lives.

 Location